15 Dec Webmart’s Glossary of Printing Terms

 proofs made from the separate plates in colour process work, showing the sequence of printing and the result after each additional colour has been applied.

-a version of a document or colour illustration produced specifically for the purpose of review prior to printing.
+a printed version of a document or colour illustration produced specifically for the purpose of review prior to printing.

 same process as perfect binding, but use a synthetic adhesive (Polyurethane React) rather than conventional glue.